skiffos/SkiffOS/configs/intel/desktop/README.md

 ## Building an Image

-It's possible to create a .img file instead of directly flashing a SD.
+It's possible to create a .img file instead of directly flashing a disk.

 ```sh
 # must be root to use losetup